Successfully secure and improve the well-being of law enforcement K9s while on active duty and beyond

 Why Going To The Dogs Was Formed?

-Going To The Dogs bridge the gap between budgetary constraints for the department and buying vests.
-Interesting in donating?
-Please click on the Donate button at the top of this page.
+Going To The Dogs bridges the gap between budgetary constraints for law enforcement departments and buying vests.
+Interested in donating?
+Please click the Donate button at the top of this page.

 Why K9s Are Critical to Law Enforcement

 Selected K9s receive specialized training and work with their handler for six to eight weeks before they become part of the department.
 These K9s are important for law

 enforcement agencies because their noses can sniff 300,000 – 500,000 times stronger than the human nose.
 This allows them to follow a trail undetectable to humans, and is useful when looking for explosives, narcotics and/or to apprehend a suspect.